-- Patients with predominant bradykinesia and rigidity may benefit from levodopa or dopamine agonists.
+- Patients with predominant bradykinesia and rigidity may benefit from levodopa or dopamine agonists in addition to physiotherapy.

 - Needs prompt recognition and treatment.

-- Selective serotonin reuptake inhibitors (SSRIs) are first-choice antidepressants.
+- Selective serotonin reuptake inhibitors (SSRIs) or serotonin noradrenaline reuptake inhibitor (SNRI) are first-choice antidepressants.
 Refractory depression may require ECT treatment.

-- The risk of suicide ranges from 5-10%; it is highest initially when the patient recognises the first symptoms of HD; the second 'danger period' occurs as independence starts to be lost.
+- There is a significantly higher occurrence of suicidal ideation (19.76%) and suicidal plans (2.1%) than the general population.
+The risk is highest initially when the patient recognises the first symptoms of HD; the second 'danger period' occurs as independence starts to be lost.

 - Antipsychotic medications may be necessary.
 Newer atypical antipsychotics are preferable in view of their lower incidence of extrapyramidal side-effects.